nysa-ginu/Custom_Cover_letter_using_LLMs/README.md

 <h3>Link to site hosted on streamlit: </h3>
 <p><a href = "https://covrcraft.streamlit.app">https://covrcraft.streamlit.app</a><br>
-<i>Since the we use the cookie value to run BARD, the site might face some down-time as the cookie value keeps changing</i>.
+<i>Since the we use the cookie value to run BARD, the site might face some down-time as the cookie value keeps changing time-to-time.</i>.
 </p>

 <br>